-- Though both centered around self-infatuation, there are crucial differences between having narcissistic personality disorder (NPD) and being narcissistic.
+- Though both narcissistic personality disorder (NPD) and being narcissistic are centered around self-infatuation, there are crucial differences in severity, pervasiveness, and duration.

 - NPD is characterized by an inflated sense of self-importance; these people often lose friends and family due to their self-obsession but are able to replace them quickly due to their grandiosity.

-- People with NPD run hot and cold—they can be kind one moment and cruel the next, leaving their target (who is often a codependent) confused and anxious.
+- People with NPD run hot and cold—they can be kind one moment and cruel the next, leaving their target confused and anxious.

 - Others are narcissistic, but they don’t have NPD; these individuals are self-centered or attention-seeking, often due to insecurities that stem from their childhood.

-- Both people with NPD and people who are simply a little narcissistic can improve their lives by taking notice of their narcissism, working with a professional, and/or learning to better relate to others and manage emotions.
+- Both people with NPD and people who are simply self-centered can improve their lives by taking notice of their narcissism, working with a professional, and/or learning to better relate to others and manage emotions.

 Narcissistic Personality Disorder (NPD)

-- They target codependents: People with NPD also target people with codependent tendencies, as well as those who are considered to be “too nice.”
-Joye explains: “They will use flattery, love bombing, and any type of tool to get you in their snare.
-They could be predatory if they have narcissistic personality disorder.
-It’s in the same cluster of disorders with antisocial personality disorder, histrionic personality disorder, and borderline personality disorder.
-They all lack empathy.”
+- They target people with codependent tendencies: People with NPD also target people with codependent tendencies — or those who become reliant on another, tend to the other’s needs, and lose their sense of independence — as well as those who are considered to be “too nice.”
+Joye explains: “They will use flattery, love-bombing, and any type of tool to get you in their snare.”

 The good news is that when NPD is identified and diagnosed by a professional, it is treatable.
 The most common form of treatment is talk therapy, in which a counselor will help the individual to relate to the people around them, improve their relationships, and better understand their emotions.